LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 This carefully crafted journey takes you deep into Lithuania’s many layers.

-You’ll wake up in a room overlooking Cathedral Square, descend into royal crypts by torchlight, sail an authentic Viking ship, and drive a tank.
+You’ll wake up in a room overlooking Cathedral Square, descend into royal crypts, take a boat cruise on river Neris, and drive a tank.

 You’ll sit down with the entrepreneurs and innovators building Lithuania’s reputation as Eastern Europe’s rising tech hub, gaining insights into investment opportunities and digital innovation.